pysherlock/Python-Scala-Deployment/Note_Object_Class_Trait_Spark.md

 In Spark, Objects, as singletons, **are never shipped to executors**.
 They are initialized locally, whenever objects is accessed for the first time.

 So it means, if you are trying to use a singleton Object in executors (like RDD.map), the executors will try to initialize the object locally.

-In this case, if this object has some dependecies (like a file to be read) which are only available in driver, the initialization will be falied.
+In this case, you can use object (even not serializable) in executors.
+But be careful, if this object has some dependecies (like a file to be read) which are only available in driver, the initialization will be falied.

 For examples: